vl-albedo/Aspose.OMR-Documentation/net/overview/features-benefits/_index.md

 ## Limitations

 - Optical character recognition (OCR) in OMR forms is not supported at the moment.
+You can combine Aspose.OMR for .NET with [Aspose.OCR](https://products.aspose.app/ocr) to deal with such cases.